FluxOps

 System Thinking Over Screens

-Each screen in FluxAir Ops exists as part of a single operational loop, not as an isolated dashboard view.
+Each screen in FluxOps exists as part of a single operational loop, not as an isolated dashboard view.

 Information flows from Awareness (Home, Congestion), to Coordination (Rerouting, Downstream), to Intervention (AirGuide), and finally to Override (Emergency Control).

-Design decisions favor intentional restraint, reducing cognitive load and preventing unnecessary actions during critical moments.
+Design decisions favor Intentional restraint, reducing cognitive load and preventing unnecessary actions during critical moments.

 Reflection